Individual Counselling and Psychotherapy

 How it works and how to get started.

-I offer short-term and long-term therapy, depending on the issue you would like to work with and what is appropriate for you.
+I offer short-term and long-term therapy, depending on the issue you would like to work with.
 To start, I will ask you to attend a Counselling Assessment in which I will assess how therapy can help you.
 If I feel that therapy is unsuitable for you, I will endeavour to refer you to the appropriate support.
 If we agree that my services are likely to be of help to you, we will agree a number of sessions and a regular appointment time will be allocated to you, during or after the Counselling Assessment.
 Ongoing counselling sessions will be on the same day and time each week for an agreed number of sessions.
 I will ask you to read and agree to a Counselling Agreement, after which therapy can commence.

 Confidentiality and Privacy